Safely Introducing a Wide Variety of Foods to Your Baby

 Guidelines to follow when introducing new foods to your baby:

-- Start with fruits and veggies.
-Wait until your baby has been introduced to a few solid foods like fruits and vegetables before offering a food that commonly causes allergies, like peanut-containing products or eggs.
+- Introduce potentially allergenic foods.
+Once your baby has been introduced to a few solid foods like purred fruits and vegetables, you can offer a food that commonly causes allergies, like peanut-containing products or eggs.

 - Keep it small.
 Feed small portions and encourage your baby to eat slowly.
+Start with half a spoonful or less and talk to your baby through the process.
 Always watch your child while he or she is eating.

 - Softer the better.
 Prepare foods that can be easily dissolved with saliva and do not require chewing.
 Some foods are potential choking hazards, so it is important to feed your baby foods that are age-appropriate and the right texture.